XDgov/data-design-standards/_visualizations/scatter-plot.md

 - Never include more than 2 sets of values.
 ---

-To do this, a series of values are plotted on an x-axis and a y-axis, with each axis representing a variable and each value represented as a dot.
+To do this, a series of values are plotted on an x-axis and a y-axis, with each axis representing a variable and each value representing a dot.
 Scatter plots often include an explanatory variable, such as years of education, and what might be considered a response variable, such as annual income.
 When the dots are plotted against these two axes, scatter plots communicate the strength and type of relationship that exists between these variables.